chef-boneyard/chef-dk/lib/chef-dk/skeletons/code_generator/files/default/build_cookbook/README.md

 git checkout -b testing-build-cookbook
 ```

 Next, increment the version in the metadata.rb.
-This should be in the _parent_, not in this, the build-cookbook.
+This should be in the _parent_, not in this, the build_cookbook.
 If this is not done, the verify phase will fail.

 ```
 % git diff